-In some cases, it is necessary to perform backups for certain components of the SAP HANA system that are not covered by the standard SAP HANA utility.
-For example, backups of the database configuration files, backups of logs for multiple reasons, or in some cases when we need to execute workarounds for disk space issues in the database.
-This is where the basic tools provided by each operating system (Red Hat Enterprise Linux or SUSE Linux Enterprise Server) play an important role.
+Sometimes, it is necessary to perform backups for certain components of the SAP HANA system that are not covered by the standard SAP HANA utility.
+Some issues that might occur include backups of the database configuration files, backups of logs for multiple reasons, or sometimes workarounds for disk space issues in the database.
+Basic tools provided by each operating system, Red Hat Enterprise Linux or SUSE Linux Enterprise Server, can help with these tasks.

-These tools and utilities include command-line tools like tar, cpio, and rsync, which are part of most Linux distributions, but there are tools that are specific to some operating systems like Snapper that only works on SUSE Linux Enterprise Server.
+The tools and utilities include command-line tools such as tar, cpio, and rsync, which are part of most Linux distributions.
+There are tools that work on specific operating systems, such as Snapper that works only on SUSE Linux Enterprise Server.

-These tools become a very good, cost-effective, and customizable option in some cases for performing backups of certain database components.
+These tools can be a cost-effective and customizable option for performing backups of certain database components.
 However, they are not the official tool supported by SAP for a Full Backup or Incremental Backup of the data.

 This section describes the benefits and drawbacks of some of the utilities that are available on the Linux distributions supported on the IBM Power System.
-Among them, cpio has the best functions, but it is not as easy to use as tar, which is the most commonly used backup tool in the batch.
+Among them, cpio seems to have the best options, but it is not as easy to use as tar, which is the most commonly used backup tool of tar, cpio and rsync.